Capaha Field

 Capaha Field is a baseball venue in Cape Girardeau, Missouri, United States.
 It is home to the Southeast Missouri State Redhawks college baseball team of the NCAA Division I Ohio Valley Conference.
 The field is located two blocks away from the Southeast Missouri State campus.
 It has a capacity of 2,000 spectators and is also home to the Prospect League summer collegiate Cape Catfish, the amateur Cape Capahas baseball team and local youth American Legion baseball.

-Capaha Field underwent a $1.8 million renovation that featured all-new synthetic turf.
-Other upgrades to the facility included a brand-new scoreboard equipped with a video board, a new outfield fence, new bullpens, as well as other cosmetic upgrades including new paint and fencing all around the field.
-Capaha Field includes a state-of-the-art press box which was completed prior to the start of the 2006 season.
-The press box, which is fully equipped with wireless broadband internet access, televisions, a kitchen/lounge area and restroom, gives staff and media an excellent view behind home plate.
+Capaha Field underwent a $1.8 million renovation that featured new synthetic turf.
+Other upgrades to the facility included a new scoreboard equipped with a video board, a new outfield fence, new bullpens, as well as other cosmetic upgrades including new paint and fencing all around the field.
+Capaha Field includes a press box which was completed prior to the start of the 2006 season.
+The press box, which is equipped with wireless broadband internet access, televisions, a kitchen/lounge area and restroom, gives staff and media a view behind home plate.